MiaSize/Rainmeter/README.md

 # Rainmeter
-Rainmeter skins &amp; widgets (THIS WIDGET WILL ONLY BE VISIBLE IF SOUND IS PLAYING)
+Rainmeter Audio Visualizer; widgets (THIS WIDGET WILL ONLY BE VISIBLE IF SOUND IS PLAYING)

 This skin was created by Sceleri & NighthawkSLO originally and was edited by myself, I resized it to be smaller, changed the colors to represent sombra's color theme, increased the sensitivity to sound response, left-click now opens the overwatch launcher (given your OW is installed in the C drive by default).